Angel of Independence: Description

 Crowning the column is a 6.7 m statue by Enrique Alciati of Nike, the Greek goddess of Victory.
 Like other similar victory columns around the world, it is made of bronze covered with 24k gold (restored in 2006), and weighs seven tons.
-In her right hand the Angel, as it is commonly known, holds a laurel crown symbolically above both Miguel Hidalgo's head and the nation below, symbolizing Victory, while in her left she holds a broken chain, symbolizing Freedom.
+In her right hand the Angel, as it is commonly known, holds a laurel crown symbolically above both Miguel Hidalgo's head and the nation below, symbolizing Victory, while in her left she holds a broken chain with three links, symbolizing Freedom from three centuries of Spanish domain.